wacncontent/CustomizeTool/removeCommentOutput/articles/storsimple/storsimple-technical-specifications-and-compliance.md

 ## Supported network cables

-For the 10 GbE network interfaces, DATA 2 and DATA 3, refer to the [list of supported network cables and modules](storsimple-supported-hardware-for-10-gbe-network-interfaces.md).
+For the 10 GbE network interfaces, DATA 2 and DATA 3, refer to the [list of supported network cables and modules](/documentation/articles/storsimple-supported-hardware-for-10-gbe-network-interfaces).

+## Next steps

+For more information about the StorSimple device specifications, download the [StorSimple 8000 Series Specifications](http://storsimple.seagate.com/Specifications-8000).